 Standing Desk Workstation

 Directly across from the front door is Jonathan’s standing desk area.
-A thin cabinet chase covers some wiring we needed to run from the roof and back of the trailer and provides a small bit of storage.
-Next to that is our slide out trash can - the top of it doubles as a mini-desk to hold the laptop, keyboard, mouse and other items at night.
+A thin cabinet chase covers solar wires we needed to run from the roof and provides a small bit of storage.
+Next to that is our slide out trash can - the top of it doubles as a mini-desk to hold the laptop, keyboard, mouse and other items.

-We mounted Jon’s Apple Cinema Display with a Newer Technology NuMount Pivot Wall Mount.
+We mounted Jonathan’s Apple Cinema Display with a Newer Technology NuMount Pivot Wall Mount.
 This thing is amazing.
 The range of movement is so helpful in this tiny space.
 We can get it back up against the wall so it doesn’t stick out at night, or bring it all the way around the other side of the wall (into the kitchen) if he needs to work while everyone is at the table.

 Remember I mentioned piling on the bed to watch a movie?
-It extends out at least 18” or more and moves up and down so we can use it as a TV.
+The mounted monitor can extend at least 18” and moves up and down so we can use it as a TV.
 High five for multi-use!

 The other piece to this puzzle was a small desk that the keyboard and mouse would go on that would be standing height.
 We looked at all sorts of options - even considered buying a second Numount Pivot Wall Mount.
 The difficult part was that this whole standing desk needed to be out of the way when not in use.
 And sturdy enough to withstand banging on a keyboard and using a mouse.